 In alignment with the Department of Elementary and Secondary Education, The Victor School has a Policy and Procedure Manual, a Health Care Manual, and Emergency Procedures for evacuation purposes and phone numbers for immediate contact.
 The manuals and postings are located in the reception area of the school and are available upon request.
-Please contact Sharon Fors at 978-266-1991 x 3614 or sfors@jrischools.org to schedule a time to review the TVS policies and procedures.
+Please contact the school's attendance line or front office to schedule a time to review the TVS policies and procedures.